 - Thanks to our taxonomic thesaurus, you don't need to convert old names to newly accepted names before conducting a search.
 If you conduct a search using an old name, the specimens with the new name will be brought up in the results as well.
 You will see a list of the taxa included in your search right under the Occurrences tab.
 For example, the screenshot below lists all the taxa that would result from a search of Mimulus guttatus.
 If you don't see this list in your search, the name might not be in the taxonomic thesaurus.
 Contact your portal manager to get it added.

 I would like: "Electronic annotation"

-- Annotation is possible right in the portal!
+- Annotations (i.e., new identifications/determinations) can be created in the portal.
 First, create an account in CCH2.
 Next, contact the curator or manager of the collection for which you would like to annotate a specimen.
 They can grant you editor rights in their collection so that you can add annotations either individually, using the Determinations tab in a specimen record, or using the Add Batch Determinations/Nomenclatural Adjustments tool.
 If they do not give you editing rights, you can still contribute!
 Send them a list of the catalog numbers of the specimens you would like to annotate, along with the new name, your name, and the date, and they can batch add annotations themselves.

 "It is difficult to contact curators about specimens through the portal."

 - It doesn't have to be!
 You can find the contact information for curators in one of two ways.
 First, if you click on the full details of a specimen and scroll to the bottom of the page, you'll find text that reads "For additional information about this specimen, please contact:..." followed by the contact information of the curator (see screenshot below).
 Alternatively, you can navigate to the collection page of the herbarium (go to Search Collections, then click more info next to the herbarium name, and locate the contact information of the curator